curl/curl-for-win/README.md

 - Binaries use
   [SEH](https://en.wikipedia.org/wiki/Microsoft-specific_exception_handling_mechanisms#SEH),
   except x86, which uses [DWARF](https://en.wikipedia.org/wiki/DWARF).
-- We verify components using SHA-256 hashes and PGP signatures where provided.
+- We verify components using SHA-256, and PGP where provided.
 - We build [reproducible](https://reproducible-builds.org/) binaries,
   producing the same hash given the same input sources and C compiler.
 - Patching policy: No local patches.
 We may apply patches if already merged